Terreii/andromeda-viewer/docs/network.md

 The http endpoints are called capabilities and change for every session and sometimes also when changing the SIM.
 The URL of them can be fetched at the `SeedCapabilities` endpoint, which will be returned on login or on the sim change.

-A LLSD-List with all Capabilities-names is PUSHed to the SeedCapabilities and return as a LLSD-Dictionary ({cap-name: URL}).
+A LLSD-List with all capabilities-names is PUSHed to the SeedCapabilities and return as a LLSD-Dictionary ({cap-name: URL}).

+### EventQueueGet

+[`EventQueueGet`](http://wiki.secondlife.com/wiki/EventQueueGet) is a special capability: it, together with the UDP-circuit, are the only way the sim-server can push events to the client/viewer.
+This is done using the __HTTP Long Polling__ technique.

+More can be found in its [documentation](http://wiki.secondlife.com/wiki/EventQueueGet).